 Is the Bible authentic?
 It is a foundational question.
-In many cases it precedes the ability to let yourself understand the truths of the Bible even though some have accepted in on blind faith.
+In many cases it precedes the ability to understand the truths of the Bible even though some have accepted it on blind faith.

 But how can you take the following scriptures at face value?

 John 10:35 If He called them gods, to whom the word of God came (and the Scripture cannot be broken),

 If the Scripture is of God we would expect that it would not be flawed.

 2 Timothy 3:16 All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness,

 2 Timothy 3:17 that the man of God may be complete, thoroughly equipped for every good work.

 So it would stand to reason if you could find a verse that is not true, then it must not be inspired by God

 The Possibility for Contradictions?

 “Project Management Proof” A task of this size and scope, if done by ordinary uninspired men would be riddled with errors.